Dates & Deadlines

-The Maine Technology Asset Fund is a competitive award program funded by Maine State bond proceeds.
+The Maine Technology Asset Fund is a competitive award program funded by Maine State bond proceeds from two bonds passed by voters in 2007 and 2010.
 The awards must be used to fund capital and related expenditures supporting research, development and commercialization projects that will lead to significant economic benefits for Maine.
-The expenses may include facilities construction and renovation, machinery and equipment (including computers, software and licenses required for their use, as well as related technician training for operation of equipment and machinery purchased) and land purchase.
+The expenses by include facilities construction and renovation, machinery and equipment (including computers, software and licenses required for their use, as well as related technician training for operation of equipment and machinery purchased) and land purchase.
 This may also include expenses directly associated with the acquisition and installation of such assets.
 The awards may not be used to fund ordinary annual operating expenses.

 In 2007, the Maine State Legislature authorized and the voters of the State of Maine approved $50 million in bond funds for research, development and commercialization projects that boost economic development and create jobs across the State (in 2010 voters approved an additional $3 million).
 The Legislature directed the Maine Technology Institute (MTI) to administer this venture based on MTI's track record of administering high-impact innovation funding programs in the for-profit, nonprofit and university sectors.
 MTI has established the Maine Technology Asset Fund in response to this directive.

 The MTAF program supports Maine's 2010 Science and Technology Action Plan by increasing world-class research, development and commercialization across the state, which independent evaluation has shown returns $12 for every $1 invested in the Maine economy.
 MTAF awards under contract have already leveraged $72 million in private matching funds and as the projects advance, this figure will increase, expanding the level of private investment in Maine companies, universities and non-profit organizations and boosting the state's economic competitiveness.